UNESCO REF · Network Infrastructure – Institutional Dossier

 From E9 exit strategy to one hundred and seven million dollars in international partnerships.

-The Read and Earn Literacy Centre, the operational arm of the Literacy Advancement Department, was built with a singular mission: to accelerate literacy development and contribute measurably toward Nigeria's exit from E9 classification.
-Created in 2011 as UNESCO REF's strategic response to Nigeria's classification among the E9 countries (the nine nations with the world's highest illiteracy burdens) after the comprehensive multinational high-level stakeholders meeting by E9 member states and other relevant stakeholders across the globe.
+The Read and Earn Literacy Centre, the operational arm of the Literacy Advancement Department, was built with a singular mission: to accelerate literacy development and contribute measurably toward Nigeria’s exit from E9 classification.
+Created in 2011 as UNESCO REF’s strategic response to Nigeria’s classification among the E9 countries, the nine nations with the world’s highest illiteracy burdens, following the comprehensive multinational high-level stakeholder convening by E9 member states and relevant international bodies.

 Between 2013 and 2019 the Centre served as implementation partner and National Committee member in three major international literacy and education initiatives totalling over US$107 million, working alongside UNESCO Headquarters, the World Bank, the Global Partnership for Education, Procter & Gamble, and the Federal Ministry of Education Nigeria.